BLAKE LEEPER – I have two disabilities, but a thousand abilities.

 In 2011, he won a silver medal in the World Championships 4x100m relay with a team time of 42.84.
 In the 2012 Paralympic Games, he won an individual silver medal in the 400 meter T44 event and a bronze medal in the 200m T44 event with a time of 22.46.
 Being a member of Team USA is an honor to Leeper.
 He said, “It gives me a sense of importance, and a chance to compete and to be a competitor.”

 “Training at such a high level, can be straining and isolating sometimes.
 I love the features Runtastic offers me, to keep my workouts fun and interactive.
-My family and friends can cheer me on, and follow my activities live – really amazing!
-The route search function is also cool for finding jogging routes when I’m in a new, unknown neighborhood.”
+My family and friends can cheer me on, and follow my activities live – really amazing!”

 And his noble pursuits don’t end with athletics.
 Leeper has mentored other athletes with disabilities at U.S. clinics coordinated by the Challenged Athletes Foundation.
 He’s also traveled to Haiti to teach kids who lost limbs in the devastating earthquake to become more mobile on their new prosthetics.
 “I have two disabilities,” he says, “but a thousand abilities.”